Grevillea dryandroides: Distribution and habitat

 Phalanyx grevillea grows in open heath and woodland and is restricted to the Avon Wheatbelt biogeographic region of south-western Western Australia.
 Subspecies dryandroides grows near Ballidu and subsp. hirsuta between Cadoux and Corrigin.

 Conservation status

+Grevillea dryandroides is listed as Endangered on the IUCN Red List of Threatened Species.
+It has a small and severely fragmented distribution, with an estimated area of occupancy of approximately 100km² and is mainly restricted to roadside verges.
+The population is in decline and is threatened by accidental destruction during road clearing and competition with invasive weeds.
+It is not known to occur within any protected areas.

+Subspecies dryandroides is listed as Endangered on the EPBC Act List of Threatened Flora and as Critically Endangered on the List of Threatened and Priority Flora under the Biodiversity Conservation Act (2016) in Western Australia.
+Subspecies hirsuta is also listed as Endangered on the EPBC Act List of Threatened Flora and is listed as Vulnerable on the List of Threatened and Priority Flora.

-Grevillea dryandroides is listed as "not threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions, but both subspecies are listed as "threatened" meaning that they are in danger of extinction.
+It is also listed as "not threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions, but both subspecies are listed as "threatened" meaning that they are in danger of extinction.